Tenant Eviction Solicitors

 Begin court proceedings

-If the tenant does not vacate, we file the possession claim with the court and prepare all supporting documentation on your behalf.
+If the tenant does not vacate, we issue a Section 8 possession claim with the court and prepare all supporting documentation on your behalf.

 • 5